Illinois judge recuses after allowing unvaccinated mom to see son; dad plans to block visit

 "I think there’s been a lot of media outcry," Firlit’s attorney, Annette Fernholz, said.
 "The divorce bar here in Illinois has been responding when they saw it on the news."

-Firlit said she and her husband have been divorced for several years and share custody of their son.
+Firlit said she and her ex-husband have been divorced for several years.

-Meanwhile, Firlit’s ex-husband Matthew Duiven said he plans to file an emergency motion to keep her from their son due to her unvaccinated status and her "volatility" in court, according to the Sun-Times.
+Meanwhile, Firlit’s ex-husband Matthew Duiven said he plans to file an emergency motion to keep her from their son due to her unvaccinated status and her volatility in court, according to the Sun-Times.

 Firlit expects to see her son for the first time in nearly a month on Wednesday and will have until the afternoon to file an objection to it being an "emergency" motion, FOX 32 reported.